threefoldtech/playground/docs/user_stories.md

     - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
     - User can access them via SSH command which is explained in the documentation.
 ---
+## Scenario 22

+    - As I user I want to know what's domain and password used for in CapRover
+### Acceptance Criteria

+    - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
+    - //TODO:
+---
+## Scenario 23

+    - As I user I want to know what's leader and workers in CapRover
+### Acceptance Criteria

+    - //TODO:
+---
+## Scenario 24

+    - As I user I want to know what's Subsquid
+### Acceptance Criteria

+    - User can learn all about deployments from the 'Quick start documentation', that explains all about it and how to add the 'Websocket Endpoint'.
+---